the holistic woman’s guide to cultivating conscious living

 Infographic of the Holistic Postpartum Recovery Plan: Months 1-2

-It’s hard to think about meals and cooking when your hands are full, trust me, I get it!
-Especially the first weeks postpartum – but taking good care of yourself means you’ll be able to give the best care to your baby.
 I’ve found that enhancing my beverages is a great way to get a nutrition boost without taking much time, energy or clean up.
-If you are running to an appointment or feeding the baby, you can still prioritize yourself!
+If you are running to an appointment or feeding your baby, you can still prioritize yourself!

 Favorite nourishing postpartum drinks:

-You should be drinking plenty of water and drinks that are nourishing as hydration is key to energy, mental health, breastfeeding, digestive health, and avoiding constipation as well as encouraging the liver to flush out and detox excess hormone levels from pregnancy.
+Drinking plenty of water and hydrating beverages is key to energy, mental health, breastfeeding, digestive health, avoiding constipation and encouraging the liver to flush out excess hormones from pregnancy.

-Make it easy: start your morning with electrolytes before the day gets away!
+Make it easy: Start your morning with electrolytes before coffee!

-Warming is key to postpartum healing and a part of postpartum practices in traditional cultures—this follows the traditional Ayurvedic and Chinese medicine practices.
-Postpartum, the body is in a state of weakened energy.
-Warm foods and warming spices bring up the body’s energy, helping mama heal faster.
-Cold foods, cold drinks and cold air require more energy to digest and assimilate thus subtracting from the healing process.
+Warming is key to postpartum healing and a part of postpartum practices in many traditional cultures around the world—following traditional Ayurvedic and Chinese medicine practices.
+Postpartum, the body is in a state of weakened energy due to the energy it takes growing the baby during pregnancy, birth and taking care of your sweet baby now.
+Warm foods and warming spices bring up the body’s energy, prioritizing limited energy for healing and restoration.
+Cold foods, drinks and air require more energy to digest and assimilate thus subtracting from the healing process.

-Snuggle up with a cozy blanket, take a warm bath and bring up your body’s energy with soups, oatmeal, teas, + warming spices.
+Snuggle up in your PJs, take a warm bath and bring up your body’s energy with soups, oatmeal, teas + warming spices.

 Mother holding newborn baby holding a bottle of Postpartum Restorative Tonic from Flourish Apothecary online store.

 Pregnancy, giving birth + postpartum is the most intense stress your body will ever go through, both physically and mentally.
-Not only did you just create a human (take a moment to pause and think about how incredible that is!!), but now your sleep is totally interrupted and minimal on the best day.
+Not only did you just create a human (take a moment to pause and think about how incredible that is!!), but now your sleep, hormones and daily habits are totally interrupted.

 When the body is in a weakened state and not getting full sleep, supplements are key both to help with in-the-moment energy but also long-term replenishment!

-Many health situations in women that arise years or decades later, stem from postpartum depletion.
+Many health symptoms in women that arise years or decades later (yes even menopause), stem from postpartum depletion.
 Take the next few years to replenish your body’s energy and nutrient stores!

 Top nutrients to restore energy:

-Make it easy: put your daily supplements next to your water filter so you don’t forget to take them daily!
+Make it easy: Put your daily supplements next to your water filter or coffee pot so you don’t forget to take them each morning!

 No matter what was your type of delivery, bringing a baby into the world leaves mama with a lot of wounds, scars, tears and healing to begin.
-Your postpartum body needs a lot of healing and replenishment, which is not a quick process, but most of your physical healing takes place in those first 2 months.
+Your postpartum body needs a lot of healing and replenishment, which is not a quick process, but you can kick start the healing process during the first 2 months.

-Do the best you can to rest, sit, not go up stairs, and avoid heavy lifting, driving, and even walking the first few weeks—the faster your body will recover and the less likely you will have long-term damage to your body and pelvic floor.
-It’s hard not to be up and about, especially if you have other children to care for, but really setting these boundaries will make the biggest long-term difference.
+Do the best you can to rest, sit, limit going up and down the stairs, and avoid lifting beyond your baby, driving, and even walking the first few weeks—the faster your body will recover and the less likely you will have long-term damage to your body and pelvic floor.
+It’s hard not to be up and about, especially if you have other children to care for, but really setting these boundaries for a minimal time the first few weeks will make the biggest long-term difference.

-Make it easy: prep a water bottle, snack, blanket before you sit down so you can avoid the up and down movement!
+Make it easy: Prep a water bottle, snack, blanket and diaper change items before you sit down so you can avoid the up and down movement!

 Mother snuggling newborn baby on the bed.